Academic Catalog

 Repeatable for 6 Credits

-GSW 3100 Womxn of Color: Social Activism and Power Cr.
+GSW 3100 Women of Color: Social Activism and Power Cr.
 3

-This course will explore the ways in which Womxn of Color have impacted the trajectory of the social justice movement in the US through scholarship and sisterhood, despite racism, sexism, and classism.
-During this interdisciplinary study, learners will look at the history of Womxn of Color in the feminist movement and how it parallels the current movement.
+This course will explore the ways in which Women of Color have impacted the trajectory of the social justice movement in the US through scholarship and sisterhood, despite racism, sexism, and classism.
+During this interdisciplinary study, learners will look at the history of Women of Color in the feminist movement and how it parallels the current movement.
 This course will answer the questions, “what has been done?” and “where do we go from here?”
-GSW 3100 will be the course home for the Office of Multicultural Student Engagement’s Learning Community for Womxn of Color, RISE.
-RISE is a learning community that focuses on social belonging by cultivating an environment that promotes the sisterhood and success of Womxn of Color.
-Offered Fall, Winter.
+Offered Intermittently.

 GSW 3200 Introduction to Gender, Sexuality, and Women’s Studies Cr.
 3